centerionware/Jarvis/README.md

 * Ollama is running in WSL in docker with LiteLLM (Currently not used) with Jarvis (the discord.py based bot) on RX3080 with an AMD 2700x cpu on windows 11.
 * ComfyUI runs based on the (internal) RX570 ComfyUI deployment branch, which enables comfyui to work on legacy AMD gpus on Linux hosts.
 It's been tested on a proxmox host on an HPE DL580gen9 with an AMD RX570.
 (It works but I don't recommend, 2s to process a single image is ages.)

+# Text Overlay
+Move text_box.png into comfyui's input folder for the text overlay to work.

 **New Main File:**
 * discord_hear.py - provides basic discord echo bot.
 * Jarvis_Agent.py - connects back to the Main Controller branch and provides an agent to do inference.